Children’s Participation: A Toolbox of Useful Resources

 - Bamboo Shoots.
 A training manual on child rights, child protection and child-led community actions for facilitators working with children and youth groups.
 It was originally created by Plan in Cambodia.
 It was developed to: Increase children’s understanding of their rights as defined by the United Nations Convention on the Rights of the Child (UNCRC); raise children’s awareness of their rights and build their capacities to claim them; create opportunities for children to recognize, identify and prioritize issues and problems or gaps in relation to child rights violations; and provide opportunities for children to influence agendas and action regarding identified and prioritized child rights violations.To download, click the link here.

 - In 2010, our director, Clare Hanbury, developed training and teaching materials on Children’s Participation and Child Protection for the Keeping Children Safe Coalition (KCS) with Children’s Rights practitioners and children in Africa.
-As of June 2015 we understand they are reviewing their tool-kits and an upgraded version should be available by the end of the year.
-Anyone interested can get the previous version from us if you contact us.
-Other resources can be downloaded by clicking here following the links.
+The toolkits she developed can be downloaded here:

 4. Training Adults and Young Leaders as Participation Practitioners